mistermarco/simple_registration/README.txt

-A simple registration for free events with an automated wait list
+A simple registration module for Drupal handling free events.
+It uses an automated wait list.